Hi everyone! And welcome to our new blog post interview with a very talented artist Martina Naldi!

 M: It was my pleasure!

-Another advice I can share is to find something you love to do apart from art, so you can avoid art block.
-And whenever you feel stuck just go out for a walk or a trip, it’s the best way to refind your inspiration.
+Another piece of advice I can share is to find something you love to do apart from art so you can avoid art block.
+Whenever you feel stuck, just go out for a walk or a trip; it’s the best way to refind your inspiration.

-Speaking of which, I want to share with you this brilliant post by the cartoonist Anthony Holden, it helped me a lot in a moment I felt really stuck:
+Speaking of which, I want to share with you this brilliant post by the cartoonist Anthony Holden, it helped me a lot at a moment when I felt really stuck:

 http://sketchadventure.blogspot.it/2013/05/how-to-get-job-in-animation.html